sitnikovik/mkver/README.md

 There are
 - Arguments
   - version type (one of `patch`, `minor`, `major`)
+  - `local` to make version with local tag without push to origin
 - Options
   - `-pa` to make *pre-alpha* version
   - `-a` to make *alpha* version